bitbyt3r/MAGSched/Readme.md

 To access the panel displays go <a href="/display">here</a> then select the appropriate location.

+## Up Next Displays

+To access the up next displays go <a href="/upnext">here</a> then select the appropriate location.

 ## API

 The REST API has the following endpoints: